 Cheryl’s agency is in London, but she sought networking opportunities all over England to spread her network and gain new clients.
 London, although the hub of main creative agencies, is not the only city in the country where there are fantastic design agencies.
 Travel around to different events, conferences, and Meetups to meet people from agencies of all sizes.

 There are hundreds of creative agencies that survived the market crash, but I credit that to the amount of talent that can be found in those smaller firms and freelancers.
-As we enter into 2016, the numbers have suggested that the design industry is bouncing back from the economic troubles that plagued it in the past as both the United States and the United Kingdom design agency earnings are rising into billion dollar industries.
+As we enter into 2016, the numbers have suggested that the design industry is bouncing back from the economic troubles that plagued it in the past as both the United States and the United Kingdom design agencies are rising into billion dollar industries.

 What do you feel is the reason for the recent monetary boom in creative agency industry?